 - The transitions that occurred there were sometimes national—as with Moses and Joshua, Elijah and Elisha, and John and Jesus.

 - But the area also had its personal transitions—even conversions—as in the cases of Rahab, Naaman, Zaccheus, and Bartimaeus.

 Be they national or personal transitions—or both—any new beginning also requires an ending.
 It requires leaving one shore and crossing the river for another.

 Entering the Promised Land by fording the Jordan remains a timeless metaphor for crossing over from death to spiritual life (see Hebrews 4:1-10).

 As Joshua pointed out after crossing the Jordan, the same grace of God that redeemed them was the grace that led them home (Joshua 4:23).

 The same is true of us.

 Question: What is significant to you about the place where you were baptized?
-You can leave a comment by clicking here.
+To leave a comment, just click here.